johnmm/nltk-wiki/Installing-Third-Party-Software.md

 NLTK finds third party software through environment variables or via path arguments through api calls.
 This page will list installation instructions & their associated environment variables.

+## Java
+Java is not required by nltk, however it is for third party software which uses java.
+NLTK finds the java binary via the system path environment variable, or through `JAVAHOME` or `JAVA_HOME`.

+### Windows
+* Download & Install the jdk on java's official website: http://www.oracle.com/technetwork/java/javase/downloads/index.html?ssSourceSiteId=otnjp

+### Linux
+It is best to use the package manager to install java.

 ## Stanford Parser

 To install: